-The NAS database contains (as of April 1, 2013) over 100,000 spatially-referenced biogeographic records of introductions and/or observations of approximately 1,000 species of aquatic organisms, including fishes, mammals, reptiles, amphibians, and invertebrates.
+The NAS database contains (as of July 02, 2014) 172,464 spatially-referenced biogeographic records of introductions and/or observations of 1,050 species of aquatic organisms, including fishes, mammals, reptiles, amphibians, and invertebrates.
 Each specimen record within the database represents an individual observation of a nonindigenous aquatic species in the wild (e.g., angler catching a red-bellied pacu Piaractus brachypomus in Missouri) or documented release/introduction (e.g., intentional stocking of Brown Trout Salmo trutta by natural resource agencies for fisheries enhancement).
 Species introductions come in a variety of forms including accidental (e.g., transport in ballast tanks of shipping vessels; escape from pond or enclosure during flooding) and intentional releases, both authorized (e.g., stocking of fishes for sport) and illegal (e.g., dumping of aquaria into local waterways).
 Specimen records are derived from a variety of sources, including (but not limited to): scientific publications, news reports, museum collection databases, partnerships/data exchanges with other researchers or state/federal agencies, agency stocking reports, and direct reports of observations through a sighting report form.

-The information and charts on this page were generated from specimen records recorded within the United States, and do not include Lionfish records from other countries or specimen records of species formerly tracked by the Nonindigenous Aquatic Species (NAS) database (i.e., aquatic plants or marine invertebrates).
+The information and charts on this page were generated from specimen records originating within the United States between 1800 and 2013, and do not include Lionfish (Pterois volitans and P. miles) records from other countries or specimen records of species formerly tracked by the Nonindigenous Aquatic Species (NAS) database (i.e., aquatic plants or marine invertebrates).

 Figure 1 shows the number of individual specimen records, and the number of unique species comprising those records, recorded for each decade since 1800: